ABOUT OUR FILM

 With the average age of today’s farmer at 60, and rural America losing population as the cost of land and equipment soars, this film reveals the people waiting to take their place, the practices they’re championing and the obstacles they must overcome.

-SCREEN THE FILM FOR YOUR COMMUNITY
+BRING THE FILM TO YOUR HOMETOWN

 Mike Rowe is a bridge between rural and urban.
 His natural charisma, humor, goodwill, and wisdom, make Mike the perfect individual to voice Farmers For America, a film created to celebrate and inspire the next generation of American farmers.